 At the same time, implementing the MLP and CNN branches reinforced the importance of spatial priors: while the SVM relies on global features and a handful of support vectors, the convolutional network leveraged local texture hierarchies to push performance further—albeit at a higher parameter count and longer runtimes.
 This contrast deepened my appreciation for why deep models excel at image tasks, yet also underscored the appealing interpretability and efficiency of kernel methods.
 Overall, the key lesson was that no single algorithm is “best” in isolation; real mastery lies in understanding each model’s theoretical strengths and tailoring preprocessing, architecture and tuning to the problem at hand.

-Yang Bai

-In this project, I was primarily responsible for the implementation and tuning of the Multilayer Perceptron (MLP) model.
+Yang Bai:In this project, I was primarily responsible for the implementation and tuning of the Multilayer Perceptron (MLP) model.
 Through this process, I found that MLP provides a baseline model with a relatively simple and flexible structure, however, the drawbacks are also extremely obvious, as it is highly susceptible to overfitting on medium-sized datasets if it lacks proper regularization and hyperparameter control.
 During the model tuning process, I tried different combinations of hyperparameters, including the number of hidden layers, the number of neurons per layer, the Dropout ratio, and the learning rate.
 Even small structural changes can have a significant impact on model performance.
 However, it does not completely solve the overfitting problem of mlp can only be improved, so it was eventually replaced by the better performing CNN and SVM models in this image classification task.
 In conclusion, the most critical lesson in this task is to understand the principle of each type of model clearly, in order to adopt more suitable model algorithms for different datasets.

 Sun Zhengxiang: In this project, I was responsible for the data preprocessing and implementation of the CNN model.
 Through this assignment, I gained a deeper understanding of neural networks.
 I found that CNNs achieved relatively high accuracy on this classification task.
 However, when compared with other models, CNNs also have some clear disadvantages, such as longer training time and weaker interpretability compared to traditional machine learning methods.
 I also realized that tuning CNN hyperparameters is quite challenging due to the large number of variables, such as the choice of activation functions, convolutional kernels, learning rates, and more.
 Finding an optimal set of parameters is extremely difficult and time-consuming.
 Out of curiosity, I also looked into more advanced CNN architectures, such as U-Net (Ronneberger, O et al.) and ResNet( He, K. et al.), and discovered that there is significant room to improve the performance of my model.
 These insights have provided me with potential directions for future improvements.

 In addition, I learned how to collaborate more efficiently with my team members.
 We adopted a modular approach where each person was responsible for one model.
 Everyone focused on their own part and then we compiled the results together, which greatly improved our overall efficiency.
 We also created a shared time plan to ensure that everyone completed their section within the deadline.